 The Arrival does earn “fixed valued” points, so you can’t transfer them out to travel partners.
 However, fixed value points are great because you can use them for travel expenses that miles and points don’t cover, like trains, car rentals, b&bs, and even baggage fees.
 It also gives you the flexibility to take advantage of any travel deal that you come across, which is nice.

-Overall, the Arrival card is a very good offer, and one that should be at the top of your Barclays wish list.
-Jordan already has it, and It’s the next Barclays card I’m applying for.
-I need to apply for it before Barclays transitions my US Airways card to the Arrival.
+Overall, the Arrival Plus card is a very good offer, and one that should be at the top of your Barclaycard wish list.
+Jordan already has it, and It’s the next Barclaycard card I’m applying for.
+I need to apply for it before Barclaycard transitions my US Airways card to the Arrival.
 That’s a possibility since they are doing that with the Virgin America card that’s no longer issued by them.
 I think this wouldn’t happen until next year, though.